Thursday, 5 May 2016

 Dovecotes

 Dovecotes were constructed by wealthy people to provide a source of meat (young pigeons) for themselves and their households.
+Pigeons can breed up to 5 or 6 times a year, laying one or two eggs each time.
 The young pigeons are called squabs.
-They were killed as they were about to fledge at the age of about 4 weeks when their meat was still very tender.
-The down and feathers were also used for bedding and the dung was used to fertilise gardens.
+They were killed as they were about to fledge at the age of about 4 weeks when their meat was still very tender because their flying muscles had never been used.
+The down and feathers were used for bedding and the dung was used to fertilise gardens.

 Most surviving dovecotes in the UK date from the 14th-18th centuries.
 They were built of stone, brick or timber and were either free-standing or built into the end of a house or barn.
 The inside of the dovecote was lined with nesting places for the pigeons - nest-holes if they were built into the solid walls or nest-boxes if they were constructed separately.
 Until the 18th century the doorways were small, so that the pigeon keeper could block it with his body as he entered.
 In Scotland dovecotes are called doocots.